cometaj2/hcli_hai/README.rst

     - Automatic context switching per NLP on received input stream.
     - Context blending to mary different contexts.
     - Automatic context compression to yield a more substantial memory footprint per context window.
-- Additional commands to better save and restore conversations/contexts.
 - A shell mode for the AI HCLI (hai) to enable shell CLI execution per sought goal.

 Bugs